kensnyder/react-thermals/README.md

 `store.setState` works exactly like a setter function from a `useState()` pair.
-`store.mergeState` works similarly, except the store will merge current state with the partial state passed to mergeState.
+`store.mergeState` works similarly, except the store will merge current state with the partial state passed to mergeState--with the assumption that the current state and new state are both plain objects.

 Calling `state.setState` will trigger a rerender on all components that consume the whole state and components that consume selected state that changes.